OWH-projects/pdf-training/README.md

 #PDFs!
 You asked for data.
 They gave you a PDF.
 What now?

+##First thing
-##Whaddya got -- tabular data on paper or a picture of tabular data on paper?
+Whaddya got -- tabular data on paper or a picture of tabular data on paper?

 ##Some useful things
 <ul>